MLGlobalHealth/longi_viral_loads/README.md

 > * `LOCAL`: indicates we want to run jobs locally, instead of submitting them to a job scheduler with `qsub`.
 > * `MODELS` indicates which models we want to run, and can be one, or a combination of, the following: `run-gp-prevl`, `run-gp-supp-pop`, `run-gp-supp-hiv`.
 > * `ROUND` flag indicates the survey round for which we want to run our analyses
+> * `REFIT` flag indicates whether we want to refit the model and overwrite them in case a previous version already exists.
 >
 > Every flag should be specified as `FLAG=value` or `FLAG="value with spaces"`, leaving no white spaces before and after the `=` sign.